Managing Harvesting Server and Sets

 If you want to learn more about OAI-PMH, you could take a look at DataCite OAI-PMH guide or the OAI-PMH protocol definition.

 You might consider adding your OAI-enabled Dataverse installation to this shared list of such instances.

 The email portion of :SystemEmail will be visible via OAI-PMH (from the “Identify” verb).

 How does it work?

-Only the published, unrestricted datasets in your Dataverse can be made harvestable.
+Only the published datasets in your Dataverse installation can be made harvestable.
 Remote clients normally keep their records in sync through scheduled incremental updates, daily or weekly, thus minimizing the load on your server.
 Note that it is only the metadata that are harvested.
 Remote harvesters will generally not attempt to download the data files associated with the harvested datasets.

 Harvesting server can be enabled or disabled on the “Harvesting Server” page accessible via the Dashboard.
-Harvesting server is by default disabled on a brand new, “out of the box” Dataverse.
+Harvesting server is by default disabled on a brand new, “out of the box” Dataverse installation.

 Once the service is enabled, you define collections of local datasets that will be available to remote harvesters as OAI Sets.
 Once again, the terms “OAI Set” and “Harvesting Set” are used interchangeably.
 Sets are defined by search queries.
 Any such query that finds any number of published, local (non-harvested) datasets can be used to create an OAI set.
-Sets can overlap local dataverses, and can include as few or as many of your local datasets as you wish.
-A good way to master the Dataverse search query language is to experiment with the Advanced Search page.
-We also recommend that you consult the Search API section of the Dataverse User Guide.
+Sets can overlap local Dataverse collections, and can include as few or as many of your local datasets as you wish.
+A good way to master the Dataverse Software search query language is to experiment with the Advanced Search page.
+We also recommend that you consult the Search API section of the API Guide.